Siri AI and The Spam Call Problem

 Apple works to make good on Apple Intelligence with Siri AI

 At WWDC 26 Apple today announced new operating systems all ending in OS27.
 (The numbering thing drives me nuts.)
 The entire keynote felt different to me from recent years.
-Almost as if Apple felt a bit humbled.
+I’m not talking about the presentation organization that strayed from the usual by device format.
+Rather it felt like Apple felt a bit humbled.
 Almost as if Apple is in a we’re in a thinking different mode these days.
 I may be reading more into that than is real, but I’m usually pretty good at sniffing these things out.

 Apple announces Siri AI and its next generation of Apple Intelligence.jpg.